People Tell Us The Most Compliant Revenge They've Done To Date

 One day when this was particularly bad, the jerk came upfront and started asking me why I hadn’t cleaned the patio.
 I started to explain that I kept having to come back inside to serve customers, but he cut me off.

 I don’t remember his exact words, but it was something along the lines of, “That’s no excuse.
 Cleaning the patio is your job.

 Now go outside and do your job.
 Don’t come back inside until the patio is clean.”

 That last sentence was music to my ears.
 I assured him that of course I would do exactly as he said, went outside, and started cleaning.
 A few minutes later, a family walked past me through the front doors into the store.
 Through the large front window, I watched them stand, confused, in front of the register.
-There was no one at it to serve them (the jerk had gone back into his office to attend to his oh-so-important manager duties).

 I continued to clean the patio.

 A few minutes later, another family came in and joined the first, standing confused, and now annoyed, in front of the counter.
 At this point, the jerk must have noticed them on the security camera because he came out of his office and started ringing them up.

 Then came another set of customers and another.
 The jerk was at the register, so he had to serve them.
 He was now being forced to cover my job because I was too busy doing his.

 I finished cleaning the patio and came inside, and The Jerk immediately tore into me, asking where I had been, why wasn’t I at the counter, couldn’t I see there were customers?

-I put on my most innocent smile.
+“But you told me not to come back inside until I’d finished cleaning the patio.
 I assumed that meant you would take care of serving customers since I couldn’t possibly be two places at the same time.”

 He just glared at me for the longest moment, then mumbled something about how I should have known what he meant, and I was never to pull a stunt like that again and shuffled back to his office.